The Eighty (Vichy France)

 The Eighty (Les Quatre-Vingts) were a group of elected French parliamentarians who, on 10 July 1940, voted against the constitutional change that effectively dissolved the Third Republic and established the authoritarian regime of then-Prime Minister Philippe Pétain.
 Their efforts failed, and Pétain consolidated his regime into the client state of Nazi Germany now known as Vichy France.

-Some of the Vichy 80, like Léon Blum, would be go on to be imprisoned by regime, while others managed to join the French Resistance, through groups like the Francs-Tireurs et Partisans and the Brutus network.
+Some of the Vichy 80, like Léon Blum, would go on to be imprisoned by regime, while others managed to join the French Resistance, through groups like the Francs-Tireurs et Partisans and the Brutus network.
 Several of the Eighty, including Vincent Auriol and Paul Ramadier, would play key roles in the establishment of the French Fourth Republic after the end of World War II.

 Background

 Nazi Germany invaded France on 10 May 1940, and Paris fell a month later.
 Prime Minister Paul Reynaud was opposed to asking for armistice terms, and upon losing the cabinet vote, resigned.
 President Albert Lebrun appointed Marshal Philippe Pétain as his replacement.
 France capitulated on 22 June 1940.
 Under the terms of the armistice, the northern and Atlantic coast region of France was to be militarily occupied by Germany.
 The remainder would remain unoccupied, with the French Government remaining at Vichy, remaining responsible for all civil government in France, occupied and unoccupied.

 Pétain began a revision of the constitution of the discredited Third Republic.
 This process was completed with a vote of the combined houses of the parliament on 10 July 1940.